Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 ## Investigation 2: Add `laptop1` to Local HQ Network

-Here, we'll connect our new `laptop1` machine to to office HQ network and access some local resources.
+Here, we'll connect our new `laptop1` machine to office HQ network and access some local resources.

-**Scenario:** A physical laptop connected to WiFi inside our company's physical office.
+**Scenario:** A physical laptop connected to Ethernet inside our company's physical office.
 ### Before You Begin

 We will *not* be using our Hyper-V VMs in this assignment.
-To make things easier, change *srv1*'s hardware settings in VMware Workstation while the VM is powered off:
+To make things easier, change *srv1*'s hardware settings in VMware Workstation while the VM is powered off.
+On *srv1:*
 1. CPU: **Change from 6-cores to 4-cores.**
 2. RAM: **Change from 16 GB to 8 GB**

 On *srv2*:
-1. Disconnect the NAT NIC, leaving only the NIC with the 10.0.`UID`.2 NIC online.
+1. Disconnect the NAT NIC, leaving only the NIC with the 10.0.`UID`.2 online. *srv2* should only be reachable though the 10.0.`UID`.0/24 network (HQ Network).

 ### Part 1: Switching the Network